Picking Out Prefixes

 The definition of the word fiction is literature based on imaginary stories.
 The prefix non- means not.

-If we add these together, we get the new word nonfiction.
+If you add these together, you get the new word nonfiction.

 The definition of the word nonfiction is literature based on true events or facts.

-Each of the four prefixes listed above changes word meanings based on its individual definition.
-Take note of the definition of each prefix:
+Each of the four prefixes above changes word meanings based on the definition.
+Take note of the definition of each prefix.

 min- means small or less